waggle-sensor/pywaggle/docs/writing-a-plugin.md

 # Writing a plugin

+In this guide, we'll walk through writing a basic plugin and exploring some of the functionality provided by pywaggle.

+That being said, we do want to emphasize that pywaggle is designed to make it easy to interface _existing_ Python code with the [Waggle](https://github.com/waggle-sensor/waggle) stack.
+To a first approximation, pywaggle aims to augment print statements with publish statements.

 ## What is a plugin?

 A plugin is a self-contained program which typically reads sensors, audio or video data, does some processing and finally publishes results derived from that data.